LSFB-Team/lsfb-dataset/docs/index.md

 ## Datasets

+Both datasets are based on the [LSFB Corpus](https://www.corpus-lsfb.be/).
+The corpus is the result of the tremendous work achieved by the members of the [LSFB labl](https://www.unamur.be/lettres/romanes/lsfb-lab) from the university of Namur.

-Two versions of the dataset are available :
+The corpus data were sanatized in order to make them easier to use.
+Additional metadata were added to enhance the datasets.
+Two versions of the dataset are available:

 - **[LSFB Isol](lsfb_isol.md)** : Suitable for the isolated sign language recognition task.
 - **[LSFB Cont](lsfb_cont.md)** : Suitable for the continuous sign language recognition task.